neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

  The output plots show the accuracy of the Tmrca and mutation rate  reconstruction in dependence of the mutation rate. (or, more precisely, N*mu product)

  Besides the mutation rate, there is another free parameter, used in the FFpopSim simulation, which is sampling frequency.
 This parameter controls the total tree depth T. Since the accuracy of the Tmrca reconstruction normally is within one coalescence time, we relate T to the population size (N) to get the tree depth in units of the coalescent time.
-The plot scipt is configured so that it shows the accuracy of the reconstrution for a single value of T/N ratio, as the reconstruction accuracy is different for trees of different depths.
+The plot script is configured so that it shows the accuracy of the reconstruction for a single value of T/N ratio, as the reconstruction accuracy is different for trees of different depths.
 In the plot script, you can set a particular value of T/N ratio.
 In the default dataset the following possible ratios are defined:

  T/N = 2,4,10 (tree depth is from 2 to 10 coalescent times)